- International Programs

 - Int'l Degree & Education Abroad

 - Int'l Scholar & Faculty Services

-All required application materials must be sent and received by DTU before the following deadlines.
+All required application materials must be received by the College of Engineering, International Programs before the following deadlines.

 For fall semester (September-January): March 20th

 All study abroad and internship applicants are required to pay an application fee when submitting their OSU Online Study Abroad Application.
 There is no fee for submitting the DTU online application.
 See the Application Fee page for details.

 Your application to DTU will include two online application forms (OSU and DTU) in addition to the materials listed below.
 Please submit all materials to International Engineering Programs in the Engineering HUB (144 Batcheller).
 Questions?
 Contact us at firstname.lastname@example.org